snowdj/Econometrics-2/README.md

 # Econometrics
-Graduate level econometrics notes and example code
+Graduate level econometrics notes with embedded examples using the Julia language.
 - to get just the notes, click on econometrics.pdf, and then on Download, at the upper R of the page, which will download only the pdf.
 Links in the pdf point to files here on github, and will open in your browser.
 - to run the examples:
     * get this repo